 As of December 31, 2006, the Company maintains two stock-based compensation plans, which are described more fully in Note 8.
 Effective January 1, 2006, the Company adopted the fair value recognition provisions of SFAS No. 123(R), Share-Based Payment ("SFAS 123(R)"), using the prospective method.
-Under the prospective method, compensation cost is recognized for all share-based payments granted subsequent to January 1, 2006 and is based on the grant-date fair value estimated in accordance with the provisions of SFAS No. 123(R).
+Under the prospective method, compensation cost is recognized for all share-based payments granted subsequent to January 1, 2006 and is based on the grant-date fair value estimated in accordance with the provisions of SFAS 123(R).
 The unamortized portion of the intrinsic value of stock option awards granted prior to 2006 is amortized starting January 1, 2006 on a straight-line basis over the requisite service periods of the awards, which are currently the vesting period.
-Compensation expense also includes the amortization of the intrinsic values of the stock option sgranted prior to 2006 calculated in accordance with APB 25.
+Compensation expense also includes the amortization of the intrinsic values of the stock options granted prior to 2006 calculated in accordance with APB 25.
 Results for prior periods have not been restated.
-Prior to January 1, 2006, the Company accounted for its stock-based compensation plan under the recognition and measurement provisions of ACcounting for Stock JStave 123(R) on January 1, 2006, the Company's income before income tax expense for the year ended December 31, 2006 was \$871 lower than if the Company had continued to account for share-based compensation under APB 25.
+Prior to January 1, 2006, the Company accounted for its stock-based compensation plan under the recognition and measurement provisions of Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees ("APB 25"), and related Interpretations, as permitted by SFAS No. 123, Accounting for Stock-Based Compensation ("SFAS 123").
+As a result of adopting SFAS 123(R) on January 1, 2006, the Company's income before income tax expense for the year ended December 31, 2006 was \$871 lower than if the Company had continued to account for share-based compensation under APB 25.
 The Company's net income for the year ended December 31, 2006 was \$508, or \$0.02 per basic and diluted share, lower than if it had continued to account for share-based compensation under APB 25.